Sue Innes

-Family life and education
+Early life and education

 Susan (Sue) Innes was born 4 May 1948 in Weymouth, Dorset, the daughter of Jean Corbin, housewife, and Alec Innes, a professional gardener.
 She was raised in North Wales and in Peterhead, the hometown of her father.

 She went to Peterhead Academy and to Gray's School of Art in Aberdeen, which she gave up in the late 1960s, travelling to San Francisco to join the hippy movement.

 She became an activist in the second-wave feminist movement as she started studying English and philosophy at the University of St. Andrews in 1970.
-She was editor of the university newspaper Aien.
-In St. Andrews she met John (later Jo) Clifford, Scottish playwright and her lifelong partner.
-Sue Innes and Jo Clifford had two daughters in 1980 and 1985.
+She was editor of the university newspaper, Aien.

 Career

-After her graduation, Sue Innes worked as a journalist to BBC Radio, The Scotsman and Scotland on Sunday.
+After her graduation, Sue Innes worked as a journalist for BBC Radio, The Scotsman and Scotland on Sunday.

-She returned to Academia in 1993 and graduated from the University of Edinburgh in 1998 with a PhD in the areas of politics, history and sociology.
+She returned to academia in 1993 and graduated from the University of Edinburgh in 1998 with a PhD in the areas of politics, history and sociology.

-She published her book Making It Work: women, change and challenge in the 1990s in 1995.
+She published a book, Making It Work: women, change and challenge in the 1990s, in 1995.

+Personal life and death

+At St. Andrews, Innes met Jo Clifford, a Scottish playwright and her lifelong partner.
+Innes and Clifford had two daughters in 1980 and 1985.

-She died on 24 February 2005, as the result of a brain tumour.
+She died on 24 February 2005, aged 56, as a result of a brain tumour.